wso2/cellery/docs/cell-reference.md

 #### APIs
 An API represents a defined set of functions and procedures that the services of the Components inside a Cell exposes as resources (i.e ingresses).
-An Ingress can be exposed as an API using exposeAPIsFrom method.
+An Ingress can be exposed as an API using exposeLocal method.
 ```
 cellery:Component stock = {
    name: "stock",